byn9826/Thousanday-React/README.md

 ```
 <Upsertlist  ref="choosePlan" title="Choose Plans:" option={option} max="12" />
 ```
-Then you could know users choices or if they create a new option by using this.ref
+Then you could know users choices or if they create a new option by using this.refs.
 ```
 submitChoice(){
     //this would return users choices in format like [null,0,1,1,0,1], 1 means option chosed, 0 or null means options not chosed.